 Grace places a very strong emphasis on missions, as we long to see the gospel proclaimed all around the world, especially in those parts where Christ has not been named.

 We believe that the local church should hold missions as a major priority in financial commitments, training, prayer and teaching.
 Currently, our missions budget is approximately 20% of our overall budget, which enables us to partner with our missionaries spread around the world.

 You can see all the missionaries that we support, as well as look into our philosophy of missions.
-Each month we pray for the missionary of the month, and we partner through them with worldwide prayer.
+Each week we pray for the missionary of the week, and we partner through them with worldwide prayer.
 We also hold a monthly prayer meeting where we lift our partners up in prayer.

 Our greatest and ultimate goal in missions is the same as in everything we do: That the glory of God would be exalted and His name would be praised¹.
 We share God’s desire to see Christ worshipped, honored, and praised among all nations.